-Supporting the Recovery of the Shishiori District of Kesennuma City
+Supporting the Recovery of the Shishiori District of Ksennuma City

-2. Supporting the Regional Development of the Urashima District
+2. Supporting the Community Development of the Urashima District

 In the four years after the establishment, the Urashima District Development Promotion Committee, which supports the community development of the district, has taken root in the community.
 The roles previously played by JVC were handed over to the Committee.
 Regarding the use of the former Urashima Elementary School as a facility, the Committee came up with a final plan and notified the relevant administrative body.
 Recently there is a move among some volunteer residents of the Urashima District to set up an incorporated non-profit organization to work on local revitalization projects.

 3. Watching over and supporting the residents

 JVC’s activities to maintain physical and mental health of the residents living in temporary houses have been placed in the hands of a local support organization.
 Assistance for those living in their own homes is to be undertaken by commissioned welfare volunteers in the community.
 In the Shishiori district, the construction of the city’s largest collective public housing for disaster evacuees was completed and residents have started to move in.
 JVC will continue to support networking among residents to facilitate their interaction and consensus building so that they can organize a residents’ association on their own initiative.

 (source: “JVC Annual Report – 2016 report”)Share This: